waruta/completeness/README.md

 🤝 Partners & Collaborators
 This project was developed in collaboration with:

-[Wong, Kee Zhang] – Software and process consultation
+[Wong, Kee Zhang] – Software and Process consultation

 [Wouter A. van Hest] – Research, Development and Application in printing

 [Nihal Tamang] – Research support

+[ABB Pte Ltd] - Hardware and Robotics support

+[REV3RD] - Hardware and Print support

 If you'd like to collaborate or integrate this workflow into your own process, feel free to reach out or open an issue.